Claremont, North Carolina

 Claremont is a city in Catawba County, North Carolina, United States.
 The population was 1,352 at the 2010 census.
 It is part of the Hickory–Lenoir–Morganton Metropolitan Statistical Area.

 History

 Originally known as Charlotte Crossing, and later as Setzer Depot, Claremont began using its current name in 1892.
 The name is from Clare Sigmon, the daughter of an early settler.
 The city incorporated in 1893.

+In 2023, network infrastructure provider CommScope, moved its company headquarters from Hickory to Claremont.

 The Bunker Hill Covered Bridge and Rock Barn Farm are listed on the National Register of Historic Places.